mark8m/course-docs/docs/marking-rubrics.md

 #### Sprint planning

-* Storymap clealy represents the current state of the project
+* Storymap clearly represents the current state of the project
 * Project plan is updated to reflect the current state of the project
 * Velocity is re-estimated for Sprints 3, 4, and 5
 * Sprint 3 tasks are included in the project plan